mzk-09/What-I-Do/README.md

 I'm just curious

 This repository might be the place where i dump things I've explored...
-Tried to understand or messed around with...
+Tried to understand...
+Or Learned

 No promise
 No expectations